(W.W. Norton & Company, 2014)

 Marvin: So many times when reading your questions, I’ve found myself saying, “I don’t know!”
 I think that’s probably a good place to be.
 If I had it all figured out, I wouldn’t need to write poems.
 Poems are a way of figuring it out.
 And ultimately they can only do so with the assistance of the reader.
 The greatest mystery is how a poem finds its reader, or how the reader finds a poem, and more so what happens after that.
 But we can’t know what happens.
 The magic of the poem and its reader is in the secret of that moment.

-ELIZABETH TRUNDLE is a writer and performer whose work has appeared in numerous publications including The Georgia Review, Prairie Schooner, and The Nervous Breakdown.
-Her e-book, Seventies Gold, was published by 3 a.m. analog and is available on Amazon.
-She tells stories live, and has won the Moth StorySLAM in New York City.
-She skirts the literary-spiritual abyss on her website, itchybanquet.com.
+BOO TRUNDLE is a writer, artist, and storyteller whose work has appeared across various platforms, stages, and publications including The Georgia Review, Prairie Schooner, Risk!, McSweeneys, and NPRs The Moth.
+Her e-book, Seventies Gold, published by 3 a.m. analog, is available on Amazon.